GoogleChrome/web.dev/src/site/content/en/blog/resize-observer/index.md

 ---
-title: ResizeObserver&#58; it’s like document.onresize for elements
+title: "`ResizeObserver`: It’s like `document.onresize` for elements"
-subhead: ResizeObserver lets you know when an element's size changes.
+subhead: "`ResizeObserver` lets you know when an element's size changes."
 authors:
   - surma
   - joemedley